-Tünde-Ilona Krasznai, Hungarian pianist based in Germany, was born in Klausenburg (Transylvania) and first studied piano at the Sigismund Toduta Liceul de Musica in Klausenburg with Professor Papp Tibor and at the Weiner Leó Conservatory of Music in Budapest with Dr. Entzné Tőkés Emese.
+Tünde-Ilona Krasznai, Hungarian pianist based in the USA, was born in Klausenburg (Transylvania) and first studied piano at the Sigismund Toduta Liceul de Musica in Klausenburg with Professor Papp Tibor and at the Weiner Leó Conservatory of Music in Budapest with Dr. Entzné Tőkés Emese.
 She was then admitted to the renowned Franz Liszt Academy of Music in Budapest, graduating in 2006 with a Masters Degree in Piano Performance and Teaching.
 While at the Academy she studied with Balázs Szokolay, Attila Némethy and Balázs Réti, took part in Master Classes with Gergely Bogányi, György Sebők, Dimitri Bashkirov and Leslie Howard, and also continued her work as a recitalist, concerto soloist, and teacher.
 As a result of her outstanding achievements she was awarded the prestigious Terplan Family Foundation Scholarship to continue her piano studies in the United States at Montclair State University (New Jersey) with Professor David Witten.

 In 2008 she signed a contract with Steinway and Sons in the Middle East.
 As a Steinway Artist she was the first to officially present the Steinway Piano in concert in Dubai.
 She also gave several piano recitals across the Middle East (Dubai, Abu Dhabi, Doha).
 In the same year she received an additional scholarship for further postgraduate studies at the John J. Cali School of Music in Montclair State University, supplemented by a second Terplan Family Foundation scholarship.
 In addition to further study with Professor David Witten she also studied chamber music with the internationally known Shanghai Quartet.
 In May of 2009 she received her Performer's Certificate from Montclair State.